An ever-changing world

 For example, in aviation this could be maintenance technicians and even the crew approved for each plane type.
 In offshore companies, this could be the offshore installation manager.
 In the marine world, it’s the Master and critical members of the crew.
 In critical infrastructure, it’s people who have the ability to ‘keep the lights on’ – this could be any number of key personnel working in utilities including water, gas and electricity.
 If we look at railways, it could the drivers and signalling personnel approved for a particular route.
 These all involve technical competencies and can take years of training and huge investment on the part of the company in specialist training to ensure people can deliver the job to the required standard.
 Without these individuals, businesses simply cannot function effectively.

-In other non-regulated commercial organisations, critical people can be harder to identify.
-This could include back office staff such as treasurers, company secretaries, customer interfaces, relationship managers, innovators or those with leading organisational skills – these people have often held numerous positions within an organisation and know how to get things done quickly, across departments.
+In other non-regulated commercial organizations, critical people can be harder to identify.
+This could include back office staff such as treasurers, company secretaries, customer interfaces, relationship managers, innovators or those with leading organizational skills – these people have often held numerous positions within an organisation and know how to get things done quickly, across departments.

 To identify these people, a company needs to look at its strategy and the markets it is operating within and consider ‘which roles can we simply not do without?’
 This could be done through a risk assessment that forms part of a company’s BRP or business impact assessment, or through legal registers that are part of a management system such as the internationally recognised occupational health and safety standard ISO 45001, or as part of the development of an essential skills and authorisations matrix.